 - Let them know you support them.

-This information is incredibly personal in nature.
+The topic of loss is deeply personal and sensitive, requiring a delicate touch.
 If possible, it should be delivered in person or via phone call, if the employee is in a different office location.

-Your goal is to assure them that you care about them as a person – not what their impending absence will mean for you or the company.
+Your goal in reaching out is to assure them that you care about them as a person – not that you’re concerned about how their grief-related absence will mean for you or the company.

 Give the employee the opportunity to focus and process the immediate crisis they’re facing.
 Be respectful to their space and considerate to their needs.
 Independently, figure out how to delegate their workload to other employees.

-Notify other members of the same team who will be taking on additional work or your HR personnel who will facilitate time off during the bereaved employee’s absence.
+Quietly notify other team members who will be taking on additional work.
+Also, alert your HR personnel, who will facilitate time off during the bereaved employee’s absence.

-However, be mindful and respectful of your employee’s privacy.
+However, while working to make things easier, be mindful and respectful of your employee’s privacy.
 There’s no reason to formally broadcast the news around the office or tell details of the situation.
-If they want to share news of their loss with their co-workers, they will.
+If the grieving employee wants to share news of their loss with their co-workers, they will do so.

 Does your company provide bereavement leave?
 If not, you may want to strongly consider doing so.